 The course will greatly depend on your direct involvement and impassioned curiosity, as we gather in a round-table form.
-Some of the topics will be selected by you according to your own interests, and some by the instructor.
-You will have to write for each and every class.
+Some of the topics will be selected by you, according to your own interests, and some by the instructor.
+You will have to write for each and every class and thus enhance your writing skills.

 Some of the written assignments will be graded.
-There will be other ungraded assignments relating to reading, researching on line and in the library.
+There will be other un-graded assignments relating to reading, researching on line and in the library.
 The major assignments will be:

-A. Midterm will be a research on a topic you are passionate about, 4-6 pages long with a list of references you will use.
+A. Midterm will be a research on a topic you are passionate about, 3-5 pages long with a list of references you will use.
 One or two aspects of Judaism you will choose and would like to become involved with and pursue in depth.
 For example: The role of women in Judaism, or: The transformations Judaism had gone through during the last century, or: The influences Christianity has had on Judaism and vice versa.
 Your personal point of view and beliefs should be part of your essay as well.

 Final essay: You could choose the same topic for your final essay, or choose another one.
-The final essay will be 7-10 page long, you will use and quote a few sources, your own input and personal experience are extremely important.
+The final essay will be 5-10 pages long, you will use and quote a few sources you will use, and in your final essay your own input and personal experience is extremely important.

-B. You will do some writing each week, 1-2 pages long, a personal view on the facets of Judaism we will be discussing in class.
+B. You will do some creative writing each week, 1-2 pages long, a personal view on the facets of Judaism we will be discussing in class.
 You will receive feedback from fellow students, constructive suggestions for improving your skills of expression, whenever these are read in class.
-By talking in turn about your chosen subjects we will all educate ourselves on these matters.
+By talking in turn about your chosen subjects, in open discussion, we will all educate ourselves on these matters.